-If you have a plan to deal with an episode of an accelerated heartbeat, you may feel calmer and more in control when one occurs.
-Talk to your doctor about:
+If you plan to deal with an episode of an accelerated heartbeat, you may feel calmer and more in control when one occurs.
+Talk to your Doctor about:

-- How to take your pulse and what normal pulse rate is for you.
+- How to take your pulse and the average pulse rate for you.

 - When and how to use a variety of maneuvers or take additional medications if they are appropriate for you.